prehensilecode/alphafold_singularity/README.md

 If your `/tmp` directory is small, you may need to set the [`SINGULARITY_TMPDIR` environment variable](https://sylabs.io/guides/3.3/user-guide/build_env.html#temporary-folders) to a directory on a filesystem with more free space.
+My builds have consumed up to 15 GiB of space.
+The resulting image file may be up to 10 GiB.

 ### Install and run
 To run, modify the `$ALPHAFOLD_SRC/singularity/run_singularity.py` and change the